deepraining/orchids/docs/dialog.md

 * `onShow`: called when back dialog from other dialog

+* `afterShow`: called when dialog is completely shown

 * `onHide`: called when start another dialog

+* `afterHide`: called when dialog is completely hidden

 * `onResult`: called when the next dialog destroyed
     - `@param data`: returned the value by next dialog's `setResult` method.